lka/client_server_einkaufsliste/docs/client/ARCHITECTURE.md

 - **store-admin-state.ts** ✨ NEW - Store administration with WebSocket
 - **template-admin-state.ts** ✨ NEW - Template management with WebSocket
 - **units-admin-state.ts** ✨ NEW - Units administration with WebSocket
+- **webdav-admin-state.ts** ✨ NEW - WebDAV settings administration with WebSocket

 **Pattern**: Observer pattern for reactive UI updates